codingPhuc/obsidian_git_computer_network/Concepts of end systems,end devices,hosts, network edge, network core.md

 ### network core function
 - hige speed swirching and routing
 - gateway to other networks
-- reliability and fault tole
+- reliability and fault tolerance
+### what is in the network core
+- cabling,
+- routers,
+- switches,
+- and hubs.
 ### two key function
 forwading is a local action :
 moving arriving packet form router input link